phpinternalsbook/PHP-Internals-Book/_sources/hashtables/array_api.txt

 not the case though with ordinary hashtables: They strictly distinguish the key types and it's okay to have both the key ``42`` and ``"42"`` in the same table (with different values).

-This is why there is an additional *symtable* (symbol table) API, which is a thin wrapper around around some hashtable functions which converts integral string keys to actual integer keys.
+This is why there is an additional *symtable* (symbol table) API, which is a thin wrapper around some hashtable functions which converts integral string keys to actual integer keys.
 For example, this is how the ``zend_symtable_find()`` function is defined::